sapcc/limesctl/README.md

 $ make install
 ```

-This will put the binary in `/usr/local/bin/limesctl`
+This will put the binary in `/usr/bin/limesctl` on Linux and
+`/usr/local/bin/limesctl` for macOS.

 Alternatively, you can also build `limesctl` directly with the `go get` command
 without manually cloning the repository: